peder1981/Gestor-e-Docs/README.md

 ### Overview
 Web platform for complete management of electronic documents in Markdown format, with features for uploading, secure storage, querying, conversion, and access control.

+### Summary of Fixes and Improvements (June 2025)
+This project underwent an extensive debugging and refactoring phase to stabilize the environment and fix the authentication flow.
+Key improvements include:

+- **Reliable Admin User Creation**: The admin user creation logic was integrated directly into the `identity-service` startup.
+This resolved a critical data persistence issue in Docker, eliminating the need for external scripts (`create-admin-user.go`) and simplifying the Dockerfile.

+- **Authentication Flow Fix**: The main bug preventing login has been resolved.
+The issue was multifaceted:
+  - **Backend**: The `/me` endpoint was fixed to return the full user object instead of just a success message, which the frontend expected.
+  - **Frontend**: The API client (`axios`) was configured with `withCredentials: true` to ensure authentication cookies (HttpOnly) were sent with every request.
+  - **Frontend**: The logic in `AuthContext` was refined to correctly handle the API response, update the authentication state, and allow redirection to the main page after login.

+- **Build Stabilization**: Multiple build errors were resolved in the backend (Go module conflicts, incorrect import paths) and frontend (missing dependencies, linting errors, wrong imports).

+- **Security**: The user model in the backend was adjusted to never expose the password hash in JSON responses (`json:"-"`), and the HttpOnly cookie configuration was validated to protect against XSS attacks.

 ### Technologies
 - **Backend**: GoLang (Microservices Architecture)
 - **Frontend**: React